Afro-Pop & African Drums

 "Chaino" (not his real name) was a wild, experimental, non-African drummer given to grunting and other exhuberant "exoticism."
 While his association with Kirby Allan was a classic case of 1950s, pop marketing gone awry, his talent is obvious.
 He made his own drums, his hands flew, and his legendary recordings have endured the lurid sensationalism of the artwork and false liner notes.
 Some famous Latin and exotica LPs feature Chaino as a sideman.

-The Jungle Percussion session notoriously appears on countless public-domain, budget-label records, as Jungle Beat, Taboo, Congo Percussion, Soul of a People, Fabulous Bongo Ping Pong Percussion, even Tahitian Percussion(!), and under various artist names --"Sabu" (meaning the actor; the LP has nothing to do with Sabu Martinez), Subri Moulin, "Kaino" (not Chaino), Chief Bey, Cawanda-- and song titles with various spellings, typically "Asiwanda," "Yowcolule," and "Ben Je Engay."
+The Jungle Percussion session notoriously appears on countless public-domain, budget-label records, as Jungle Beat, Taboo, Congo Percussion, Soul of a People, Fabulous Bongo Ping Pong Percussion, even Tahitian Percussion(!), and under various artist names --"Sabu" (meaning the actor; the LP has nothing to do with Sabu Martinez), Subri Moulin, "Kaino" (not Chaino), Chief Bey, Jean Devres, Chief Walathi, Cawanda-- and song titles with various spellings, typically "Asiwanda," "Yowcolule," and "Ben Je Engay."
 Get it only once.

 The original, world-beating, drum aficionado, Les Baxter, artfully assimilated African themes throughout his career (never mind his music for the Ed Wood movie, "Bride and the Beast," set in Africa).
 African themes were popularized by the films "Hatari," "Born Free," and of course "Tarzan."
 Some of the interpretive albums, such as Gold Coast Saturday Night (with a young Charles Earland on tenor sax), African Sounds, and Jungle Odyssey are classics.